Lord of Sins

 Book 4 in the Lonely Lords series

 Beckman Haddonfield has always solved his problems by moving on.
-When he’s given the job of restoring a family estate, he finds in Sara Hunt the one woman who makes him want to put down roots—if he can convince her not to abandon him when she seeks to run from her past.
+When he’s given the job of restoring a family property, he finds in Sara Hunt the one woman who makes him want to put down roots.

 Enjoy An Excerpt